-The NEWS is advised by one who is in a position to know, that at a certain public gathering in this city a few nights ago, one of the young men who was on duty supplied a tyoung lady with whom he was not acquainted with a hadge, rolled, up in which was a note seking her to meet him alone when the 'show' was over.
-Whatever may have been his intentions, the reasonable conclusion to that they were not good, else he would not have resorted to such wholly improper means of seeking an acquaintance.
-He is well known, and if the girl had been escorted by her father or brother the fellow would likely have had a meeting of another character.
+The News is advised by one who is in a position, lo know, that at a certain public gathering in this city a few nights ago, one of the young men who was on duty supplied a eyoung lady with whom he was not acquainted with a badge, rolled; up in which was a note asking her to meet him alone when the "show" was over.
+Whatevet may have been his intentions, the reasonable conclusion is that they were not good, else he would not have resorted to such wholly improper means of seeking an acquaintance.
+He is well known, and if the girl bad been escorted by her father or brother the tellow would likely have had a meeting of another character.

-We mention this circumstance to show that it is a time for ladies, sapeonally the younger ones, not to be too venturesome or confiding.
-Such incidents as the above coupled with the many criminal transactions in our midst of late that have disclosed but the female participant, make the warning all the more forcible.
-Immunity from detection and punishment for the male culprit having been so common has had the effect of breeding contempt for restraint, and those who are hent upon the accomplish. ment of villainous designs have but little hesitation in making their desire for intimacy known, as in the inci-dent spoken of.
+We mention this circumstance to show that it is a time for ladies, especially the younger ones, not to be too venturesome or confiding.
+Such incidents as the above coupled with the many criminal transactions in our midst of late that have disclosed but the female participant, make the warning all the more forcible, 1 Immunity from detection and punishment for the male culprit having been so common has had the effect of breeding contempt for restraint, and those who are bent upon the accomplishment of villainous designs have but little besitation in making their desire for intimacy knows, as in the incident spoken of.

-It is a deplorable state of affairs, but it is upon ue; and with our best care and most constant watching we shall still find that we have been unable to avert every case, but we may be able to keep it confined to minimum proportions.
-Let girls themselves be laught propriety by good example as well as wholesome precept; let the natural
+It is a deplorable state of affairs, but it is upon ue; and with our best care and most constant watching shall still find that we WA have been unable to avert every rase, but we may be able to keep it confined to minimum proportione.
+Let girls themselves be taught propriety by good example as well as wholesome precept; let the natural